thephpleague/url/dev-master/query.md

 ### Query::__construct($data = null)

-The class constructor takes a single argument `$data` which can be:
+The `$data` argument which represents the data to be appended can be:

-- a string representation of a query string.
+- a string representation of a query.
-- an `array`
-- a `Traversable` object
+- another `Query` interface.
-- another `QueryInterface` object
+- an object with the `__toString` method.

 ~~~php